marcam-fs/CS207Project/README.md

   - Navigate to your `Documents > Arduino > libraries` folder, select `MusicBuzzer`, and press `Choose`.
   - Arduino will automatically add a `#include <MusicBuzzer.h>` statement at the top of your code.
 This is necessary, so do not alter or erase it.
   - Now the `MusicBuzzer` library has been included in your project, and you are ready to use its functions.
+- Now you are ready to compile and upload the project by completing the following steps:
+  - Make sure to save the your project.
+  - Click the checkmark icon in the top-left corner of your Arduino sketch to compile your code.
+  - Ensure that your circuit is completed and that your Arduino Uno board is connected to your device via the USB cable.
+  - Once your code is compiled and your board is connected, click the right arrow icon in the top-left corner of your Arduino sketch to upload your code to your Arduino.

+Follow the steps outlined in the Usage section below to learn how to use the table light.
+Feel free to make any changes to the circuit or code.
+Good luck and have fun with it!

 ## Usage

 ## Planned Features
+For future improvement of this project, it would be beneficial to include and detect two different hand movements that would control the light and sound separately.
+One movement can be used to control the colour of the light, while the other can be used to control the sound.
+This will make the table light more dynamic, allowing isolated control of the light and sound.
+This way, the person using the table light can change it to their liking, choosing a combination of songs and colours that they prefer, instead of the hard-coded combinations, and even simply play a song or turn on the light on its own.

 ## Bugs
+1. Not enough memory error
+  - The code sometimes fails to compile due to a 'not enough memory' error.
+  - This is a result of using the `music` functions.
+  - To avoid this error, comment out the `music.song()` statements in the `taskOnSwipe` function.
+  - For further improvement of this project, it is necessary to understand why the `music` functions take up so much space in memory and how to overcome this issue.
+2. Swipe while song is playing error
+  - When the code has been uploaded to the Arduino Uno, the first swipe results in the correct colour of red and song of 'Super Mario Bros'.
+  - However, the code does not detect a swipe while the song is playing.
+  - This means that the person using the table light must wait unitl the song is over for their next swipe.
+Often, the next swipe goes undetected or the table light turns off altogether.
+  - For further improvement of this project, it is necessary to understand where this error is coming from and how to overcome this issue.

 ## License
+All code has been written by me, except where otherwise indicated.
 ## Credits